-Figure 1-8 and Figure 1-9 show the basic difference between the shared server connection model and the traditional dedicated server connection model.
+The Shared Server Architecture and Dedicated Server Architecture figures show the basic difference between the shared server connection model and the traditional dedicated server connection model.
 In the shared server model, a dispatcher can support multiple client connections concurrently.
 In the dedicated server model, there is one server process for each client.
 Each time a connection request is received, a server process is started and dedicated to that connection until completed.
 This causes a processing delay.

 Figure 1-8 Shared Server Architecture

 Description of "Figure 1-9 Dedicated Server Architecture"

 A shared server is ideal for configurations with a large number of connections because it reduces the server memory requirements.
 A shared server is well suited for both Internet and intranet environments.

 Utilization of server resources can be further enhanced with Oracle Connection Manager.
 Oracle Connection Manager, an Oracle Net Services component, enables multiple client network sessions to be multiplexed, or funneled, through a single network connection to a database.

 The session multiplexing feature reduces the demand on resources needed to maintain multiple network sessions between two processes by enabling the server to use fewer network connection endpoints for incoming requests.
 In this way, the total number of network sessions that a server can handle is increased.
 One Oracle Connection Manager with multiple gateways enables thousands of concurrent users to connect to a server.